9 ways cities and transit agencies can use microtransit data• 4 min read

-Data supplied by microtransit agencies can be used to improve not just transit service, but a municipality as a whole.
+Data supplied by microtransit agencies can be used to improve not just on-demand transit service, but a municipality as a whole.

 Every municipality has its own unique challenges, but when it comes to transportation, there are a few common macro-level issues: some rail and bus infrastructure is perpetually overloaded or underutilized, while other neighborhoods lack transit or have very limited service.
 Meanwhile, traffic congestion and vehicle emissions continue to grow, and a personal vehicle is an expensive necessity in all but a few places, rather than a choice.